pbadler/forecasting-course-short/schedule.md

 3:00 -- Discussion

  * The future of ecological forecasting
-    * Reading: Dietze et al. 2018? others?
+    * Reading: Dietze et al. 2018